 Changes in breathing

 Dry cough, sore throat, and difficulty breathing are common to both wildfire smoke exposure and COVID-19.
-Use Oregon's online self assessment or contact your doctor if you believe you are experiencing symptoms of COVID-19.
+Contact your doctor if you believe you are experiencing symptoms of COVID-19.

 But smoke exposure can also cause serious and life-threatening respiratory distress, including heart attacks and strokes.
 If you’re in distress, you should immediately dial 9-1-1.